Analytical mechanics: Lagrangian mechanics

 The introduction of generalized coordinates and the fundamental Lagrangian function:

-where T is the total kinetic energy and V is the total potential energy of the entire system, then either following the calculus of variations or using the above formula - lead to the Euler–Lagrange equations;
+where T is the total kinetic energy and V is the total potential energy of the entire system, then either following the calculus of variations or using the above formula – lead to the Euler–Lagrange equations;

 which are a set of N second-order ordinary differential equations, one for each qi(t).

 This formulation identifies the actual path followed by the motion as a selection of the path over which the time integral of kinetic energy is least, assuming the total energy to be fixed, and imposing no conditions on the time of transit.

-Configuration space

 The Lagrangian formulation uses the configuration space of the system, the set of all possible generalized coordinates:

 where $\mathbb{R}^N$ is N-dimensional real space (see also set-builder notation).
 The particular solution to the Euler–Lagrange equations is called a (configuration) path or trajectory, i.e. one particular q(t) subject to the required initial conditions.
 The general solutions form a set of possible configurations as functions of time:

 The configuration space can be defined more generally, and indeed more deeply, in terms of topological manifolds and the tangent bundle.